 The login, enable, and user passwords are automatically encrypted before they are stored in the configuration.
 For example, the encrypted form of the password "cisco" might look like jMorNbK0514fadBh.
-You can copy the configuration passwords to another security appliance in their encrypted form, but you cannot unencrypt the passwords yourself.
+You can copy the configuration passwords to another ASA in their encrypted form, but you cannot unencrypt the passwords yourself.

-If you enter an unencrypted password in a text file, the security appliance does not automatically encrypt them when you copy the configuration to the security appliance.
-The security appliance only encrypts them when you save the running configuration from the command line using the copy running-config startup-config or write memory command.
+If you enter an unencrypted password in a text file, the ASA does not automatically encrypt them when you copy the configuration to the ASA.
+The ASA only encrypts them when you save the running configuration from the command line using the copy running-config startup-config or write memory command.